Operational Procedures

 # OpenAPI

-UniConfig distributions contain '.yaml' file that generates list of all usable RPCs and their examples.
-You can view it locally or on our hosted version that always shows latest OpenAPI version.
+The UniConfig distribution contains a '.yaml' file that generates list of all usable RPCs with examples.
+You can view it either locally or on our hosted version, which always shows the latest OpenAPI version.

 OpenAPI